Livros

-In short, I define Quality as a set of characteristics contained in something that enables it to, at the very least, meet the consumer’s expectations.
-But is this a valid definition?
-Could there be a more appropriate one?
-Or is the definition of Quality actually definitions (plural), and therefore… it depends?
+In simple terms, I define quality as a set of characteristics inherent in something that enable it, at the very least, to meet the customer’s expectations.
+But is this a valid definition, or is there a more appropriate one?
+Or is there, in fact, no single definition of quality, but rather multiple definitions, meaning its true meaning depends on the context?

 Definitions of Quality

-Among the modern definitions of Quality, we have (but not limited to):
+Among the modern definitions of quality are (but are not limited to):

 “Quality is the degree of excellence at an acceptable price and the control of variability at an acceptable cost.”